gangelop/ipeecheck/README.md

 ---------

 The intended usage of this script is scheduling it with cron to run every few minutes.
-Before running, you need to edit three variables:
+Before running, you need to *edit three variables*:

 **SERVER** = The webpage you will be using to tell you your ip address.
 This should be a webpage that returns a string which is your ip address.
 Two services that do this are icanhazip.com and ifconfig.me, but unless you don't run this frequently, I recomend implementing this on a server you own.